 Make use of government schemes

 VCs are pushing startups to make use of government schemes and not rely solely on their capital.
-We have published guidance on these schemes here.

 Unfortunately, the current coronavirus Business Interruption Loan Scheme isn’t favourable for startups.
 This is because, pre-coronavirus, they did not have the kind of borrowing proposal that would get accepted.